Tek Sing

-The Tek Sing was a large three-masted Chinese ocean-going junk which sank on 6 February 1822, in an area of the South China Sea known as the Belvidere Shoals.
+The Tek Sing (泰興號 (泰兴号, Tài Xīng Hào, T'ai4 Hsing1 Hao4)) was a large three-masted Chinese ocean-going junk which sank on 6 February 1822, in an area of the South China Sea known as the Belvedere Shoals.
 The vessel was 50 meters in length, 10 meters wide and had a burden of about 800–900 tons.
 Its tallest mast was estimated to be 90 feet in height.
 The ship was manned by a crew of 200 and carried approximately 1,600 passengers.

 It is one of the few "Asian vessels discovered in Southeast Asia [whose name is known]"; generally, neither the name nor the date is known.
 The Tek Sing is an exception."
 Generally, shipwrecks are named either after a landmark or location near which they or the cargo they held were found.